 St Luke’s C.E.
 Primary School is strongly committed to safeguarding and promoting the welfare of children and young people and expects all staff, volunteers and those within our local community to share this commitment.
 We ensure, through establishing a culture of vigilance, that consistent effective safeguarding procedures are in place to support families, children and staff at school.

-Our Deputy Designated Safeguarding Leaders are: Rebecca Abrahams, Executive Head teacher and Christine Collins, our Community Cohesion Leader.
+Our Deputy Designated Safeguarding Leader is Christine Collins, our Community Cohesion Leader.

 To complement and enhance the work of our Designated Safeguarding Leader and our Deputy Designated Safeguarding Leaders we have a Safeguarding Team.
 This team includes:

 Absana Begum, our Safeguarding Administrator